DigBigPigForU/Tomato-architectural-trait-extraction/README.md

 2.3D reconstruction of plant organs.

-3.Extraction of the plant architectural traits.
+3.Extraction of plant architectural traits.

 Example data are also given in /data_examples for reference.